vincrichard/LSTM-AutoEncoder-Unsupervised-Anomaly-Detection/README.md

 The data was composed of 1677 and 2511 time series respectively for training and testing our model.
 The training data contains no anomaly.
 The metric of the challenge was AUC.

+Note that the dataset was provided by Airbus but I don't have the data anymore, and either way don't have the right to share the dataset.

 ## Model
 My approach was to implement a LSTM AutoEncoder, following the architecture of those paper: